brianc/fluxed/README.md

 ### Provider & connect

 If you're familiar with react-redux we've copied the concepts of its "dependency injection" here.
-We can "connect" our components to a store instance "provided" to the component hierarchy.
+We can "connect" our components to a store instance "provided" to the component hierarchy via the `<Provider />` component.
 It looks like this:

 ```jsx
 import React, { Component } from 'react'